 Has your child got you stumped when trying to explain why you work?
-Learn how to explain to your kids the reason you go to work and its many benefits.
+Learn how to explain to your kids why you go to work and its many benefits.

 “Mama, why do you work?”

 My four-year-old asked me that question a few times, and I couldn’t blame him.
 How do you explain the stretches of absences?
 The getting ready to go somewhere you don’t understand, and why it happens on certain days and times?